BenFromHRBUST/Object-Recognition/README.md

 ### Copyright

-This project is licensed under the MIT license.
-For details, please see [LICENSE.txt](https://github.com/shaojintian/Best_README_template/blob/master/LICENSE.txt)
+This project is licensed under the view-only license.
+For details, please see `LICENSE.md` in repository.